Kwilso3412/Create_Neural_Network_from_scratch/README.md

 ## Okay so tell more about the neural network.

 The core methodology is identical for all three, but the mathematical details adapt to classification vs regression.
+- problem 1 and 3 are classication problems
+- problem 2 is a regression problem

 This shows proper neural network design - same framework, different loss functions and activations based on the problem type.